AustinClojure/workshop-docs/Pages/6-build-page.md

 1) Add the library to the dependency section of the `project.clj` file.

-Add hiccup by updating the `project.clj` dependancies vector to include this:
+Add hiccup by updating the `project.clj` dependencies vector to include this:

 ```clojure
 [hiccup "1.0.5"]